Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

-The first variant incorporates fairness into the MTSP formulation using a recently introduced model called \emph{$\varepsilon$-fairness} \cite{sundar2024parametric}, which is enforced through a parametric Second-Order Cone (SOC) constraint.
+$\varepsilon$-F-MTSP incorporates fairness into the MTSP formulation using a recently introduced model called \emph{$\varepsilon$-fairness} in \cite{sundar2024parametric}, which is enforced through a parametric SOC constraint.
 The SOC constraint includes a parameter $\varepsilon \in [0, 1]$, where $\varepsilon = 0$ imposes no fairness constraints, and $\varepsilon = 1$ enforces complete equality among tour lengths.
 Intermediate values of $\varepsilon \in (0, 1)$ correspond to varying levels of fairness.
-Since $\varepsilon$-fairness is represented as a SOC constraint, this variant, referred to as $\varepsilon$-F-MTSP, results in a Mixed-Integer Second-Order Cone Program (MISOCP).
+Since $\varepsilon$-fairness is represented as an SOC constraint, this variant, referred to as $\varepsilon$-F-MTSP, results in a Mixed-Integer Second-Order Cone Program (MISOCP).
 We establish key theoretical properties of this MISOCP and develop computationally efficient algorithms to solve it optimally.
 Furthermore, we demonstrate that these algorithmic approaches can also be leveraged to efficiently solve the $p$-norm MTSP for any $p \in \mathbb{Z}^{+}$.
-The second variant enforces fairness using a single linear constraint that bounds the Gini coefficient $\mathrm{GC}$ by an upper limit $\Delta \in [0, 1]$.
-This formulation, referred to as $\Delta$-F-MTSP, ensures that fairness is explicitly controlled through $\Delta$, and we show that it can be solved optimally using existing state-of-the-art techniques.
+The $\Delta$-Fair-MTSP enforces fairness using a single linear constraint that bounds the Gini coefficient $\mathrm{GC}$ by an upper limit $\Delta \in [0, 1]$.
+This formulation ensures that fairness is explicitly controlled through $\Delta$, and we show that it can be solved optimally using existing state-of-the-art techniques.
+We clarify that the proposed $\varepsilon$-F-MTSP and $\Delta$-F-MTSP formulations are not direct substitutes for the min-max MTSP.
+The min-max MTSP explicitly minimizes the maximum tour length and is therefore the appropriate model when controlling the worst-case workload is the primary objective.
+In contrast, our formulations minimize the total tour length subject to a parametric fairness constraint that regulates the dispersion of tour lengths.
+As such, they do not directly optimize the maximum tour length.
+Rather, they provide a flexible framework to explore the trade-off between efficiency and fairness.
+Notably, for sufficiently strict fairness levels (i.e., large $\varepsilon$ or small $\Delta$), the resulting solutions tend to approximate min-max behavior by tightly controlling variability in tour lengths, while also enabling intermediate solutions that may achieve comparable balance at lower total cost and often with improved computational performance.
+Accordingly, these formulations should be viewed as complementary tools for navigating the fairness--efficiency trade-off, rather than exact surrogates for the min-max MTSP.